 Why do We Use a Peer Review Process?

-NIDRR uses a peer review process to evaluate the quality of the disability and rehabilitation research proposals it receives.
+NIDILRR uses a peer review process to evaluate the quality of the disability and rehabilitation research proposals it receives.
 It is required to do so by federal regulation.
-NIDRR is constantly expanding and maintaining its pool of potential reviewers, so that all of our applicants continue to have their proposals reviewed by the best available experts in the field.Top
+NIDILRR is constantly expanding and maintaining its pool of potential reviewers, so that all of our applicants continue to have their proposals reviewed by the best available experts in the field.Top

 How is the Peer Review Process Conducted?